leftthomas/DGCNN/README.md

 ### Train、Val Datasets
 The train and val datasets are sampled from [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/).
-Download the train dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_train.tar) and val dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_val.tar), then extract them into `data` directory.
-Finally, run `python utils.py` to generate the train and val datasets.
+Download the original train dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_train.tar) and original val dataset from [here](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_val.tar), then extract them into `data` directory.
+Finally, run `python utils.py` to generate the preprocessed train and val datasets.

+The preprocessed train dataset contains 1133,882 images, and val dataset contains 47,740 images.
+We randomly sampled 50,000 images from train dataset as our final train dataset, and 1,000 images from val dataset as our final val dataset.
+This may take a while, you could also download the final train and val datasets from [BaiduYun](https://pan.baidu.com/s/1S9w3FAbncE-OTQxnb5MtIg), then extract them into `data` directory, now you just needn't run `python utils.py` anymore.

 ### Test Dataset
 The test dataset are from